-((24b) is ungrammatical as a neutral sentence, but it can be acceptable as verum focus, meaning 'Guests DID arrive'.
-The verb is presumably preposed into a functional head across the bare nominal in such cases.)
-The prohibition against predicative nominals in the postverbal domain must have grammaticalized/fossilized when postverbal elements were still derived from an SOV structure by right dislocation.
-Recall that right-dislocated arguments in Khanty express "afterthoughts", i.e., they typically serve to explicate implicit arguments with known referents, hence their referentiality/specificity is predicted. (iii) The reanalysis of rightdislocated arguments as arguments in situ, resulting in a change from SOV to SVO has also been attested - or at least hypothesized - in the case of other languages (cf. Lightfoot 1979, p.
-385 ).
+(iii) The reanalysis of right-dislocated arguments as arguments in situ, resulting in a change from SOV to SVO, has also been attested - or at least hypothesized - in the case of other languages (cf. Lightfoot 1979: 385).
 Hyman (1975), for example, invokes it to explain word order differences between related languages of the Niger-Kongo family.
 He claims that in Kru, the "afterthought" origin of postverbal elements is still manifest in the intonational break before them.
 Polo (2005) raises the possibility that rightward extraposition played a role in the change from Latin SOV to Neo-Latin SVO.
-She demonstrates that in Cena Trimalchionis by Petronius about 25% of transitive clauses contain a right dislocated object or subject, and 16% of oblique
+She demonstrates that in Cena Trimalchionis by Petronius about 25% of transitive clauses contain a right dislocated object or subject, and 16% of oblique complements also stand postverbally.
+Right dislocated elements mostly have the same discourse functions as left dislocated constituents: 90% of them are either familiarity topics, or contrastive foci, but the remaining, pragmatically unmarked 10% may already "relate to an innovating grammar VO", where postverbal arguments are generated in situ.